Astronomy (ASTR)

 Application Process: gradschool.umd.edu/admissions/application-process/step-step-guide-applying

-The Department has guaranteed observing time on the 4.3-meter Discovery Channel Telescope through a partnership with Lowell Observatory.
-We have strong interactions with other major observatories, where many students and faculty maintain observing programs, and with neighboring scientific institutes, including the Naval Observatory, the Naval Research Lab, and other government agencies.
+The Department has guaranteed observing time on the 4.3-meter Lowell Discovery Telescope (LDT) through a partnership with Lowell Observatory.
+We have strong interactions with other major observatories, where many students and faculty maintain observing programs, and with neighboring scientific institutes, including the Naval Observatory, the Naval Research Lab, Carnegie Earth and Planets Lab (EPL), the Johns Hopkins Applied Physics Lab (APL), and other government agencies.
 We have joined with Caltech and other partners in the Zwicky Transient Facility, a time-domain survey for studying rare and exotic transient phenomena which will see first light at Palomar Observatory in 2017.
-Our planetary science team is heavily involved with space missions visiting solar system bodies, such as NASA’s Deep Impact, EPOXI, and Rosetta missions to study comets.
+Our planetary science team continues to be heavily involved with space missions visiting solar system bodies, such as NASA’s New Horizons and Lucy missions, after leadership roles in various successful past missions, including Deep Impact and DART.

 The Center for Research and Exploration in Space Science & Technology II (CRESST II) is the most visible of our many interactions with NASA’s Goddard Space Flight Center, located only 5 miles away.
-UMD researchers work together with Goddard scientists on many topics, ranging from the study of neutron stars, black holes, and extremely hot gas throughout the universe to the study of planets in our Solar System.
+UMD researchers work together with Goddard scientists on many topics, ranging from the study of neutron stars, black holes, and extremely hot gas throughout the universe to the study of planets in our Solar System and exoplanets beyond our Solar System.
 This partnership offers an exciting array of opportunities for graduate students to work with Goddard scientists and facilities on their Ph.D. theses.

 U. Maryland and NASA’s Goddard Space Flight Center formed the Joint Space-Science Institute (JSI), a close collaboration between the Departments of Astronomy and Physics and NASA/Goddard.
 JSI’s areas of investigation include black hole physics, high-energy astrophysics, and cosmology.

-The Center for Theory and Computation (CTC), a strong group of theoretical astrophysicists within the department, built and maintains a Beowulf cluster to perform computational analyses and simulations across a range of research areas.
-We also have access to three larger university clusters, including the world-class "DeepThought2" and "MARCC/Bluecrab", which have been invaluable to our students in completing computationally-intensive thesis projects.
+The Center for Theory and Computation (CTC), a large group of theoretical astrophysicists within the department, makes use of a modern, in-house cluster of compute nodes and the powerful campus supercomputer Zaratan to perform computational analyses and simulations across a range of research areas.
+These facilities are available to faculty as well as students pursuing computationally intensive thesis projects.

 In 2014, much of the Department moved to the new Physical Sciences Complex (PSC).
 Highlights of the building include beautiful architecture, windowed office space for grad students, a grad student lounge, and a state-of-the-art visualization lab for state-of-the-art simulations and displays of large datasets.